 INVISIBLE ILLNESS THAT DISPROPORTIONATELY AFFECT FEMALES

-One of the reasons we opened Femade is because of the realization that so many of these invisible illnesses - ones that provide suffer in ways that are not outwardly apparent to others - disproportionately affect females.
+One of the reasons we opened Femade is because of the realization that so many of these invisible illnesses - ones that provide suffering in ways that are not outwardly apparent to others - disproportionately affect females.
 For instance, we can take a look at immune disorders.
 Immune disorders are simply that - disorders that affect the immune system.
 Auto-immunity is when your own body believes that your own immune system is foreign, and the body does what it needs to attack and dispose of threats.
 So while the body is doing what it is meant to do: protect you, it is in fact attacking your own self.
-Many immune disorders such as rheumatoid arthritis, Lupus, Inflammatory Bowel Disease, and Type 1 Diabetes disproportionately affect women.
+Many immune disorders such as Rheumatoid Arthritis, Lupus, Inflammatory Bowel Disease, and Type 1 Diabetes disproportionately affect women.
 Much research has shown that hormones play a large role in why the numbers are higher in women and those assigned female at birth, with the onset being triggered at menstruating age.

 When the body attacks itself, we often find that there are several problems occurring in the body at once.
 In fact there is a term called ‘autoimmune phenotype’ which suggests that once you have presented with a single autoimmune disorder it is likely you may present with others during your health journey.
 While diseases such as endometriosis and adenomyosis have not been officially classified as an immune disorder we know that it is affected by the immune system so we are adding it here as well.

-• Addressing autoimmune disorders involves treating the symptoms, supporting the immune system, and reducing inflammation in the body.
+Addressing autoimmune disorders involves treating the symptoms, supporting the immune system, and reducing inflammation in the body.
 If there is a need, we also focus on helping the body release stored trauma without reliving traumatic events.
 Acupuncture is a useful addition both for those taking immunosuppressants and those using natural methods to treat their condition.

 The key is to look at lifestyle cues that tell us what areas we need to focus on.
 There may be hormonal imbalances, stress imbalances, sex or sleep imbalances.
 There may be a neurological component.
 We then need to figure out, together, where you are comfortable shifting your medical journey from a pharmaceutical based to a natural based method.

-• Endometriosis is an illness that can cause debilitating pain and unusually heavy bleeding.
+Endometriosis is an illness that can cause debilitating pain and unusually heavy bleeding.
 Some individuals find that they are in pain from their belly-button downward, causing pain during their cycle, during bowel movements, sometimes during urination, and during intercourse.
 While endometriosis is often in the pelvic area, it can grow on other organs such as the appendix, lungs and diaphragm.
 Extra-pelvic endometriosis is not rare!

 Acupuncture for endometriosis helps reduce inflammation in a specific area of the body and in the whole body overall.
 It also encourages the body to produce pain-relieving chemicals like endorphins and serotonin.
 As many patients also suffer from bowel issues associated with their cycle, acupuncture can calm the nerves so the bowels can take a break.
 The use of acupuncture not only assists with the pain, but it aims at balancing out the blood flow during your menstrual cycle and can help with stress, sleep and overall quality of life.